By Keri Herzog, MD

 Faculty Peer Reviewed

-Amidst tornadoes in the southeast, wildfires in the southwest, and flooding in the northeast, it is often impossible to predict when or who may be …
+Amidst tornadoes in the southeast, wildfires in the southwest, and flooding in the northeast, it is often impossible to predict when or who may …

 By Melissa Mroz, MD